 The classification of an airfield as ‘Category C’ comes from the requirements of EU-OPS (reference EU-OPS 1.975) concerning Route and Aerodrome Competence for pilots.
 It is the responsibility of the Aircraft Operator (AOC holder) to comply with EU-OPS.

-Where a FSTD is to be used for any training and checking for operations at a Category C airfield, an assessment of the FSTD for that specific purpose is required to demonstrate compliance with EU-OPS and consequently allow training into the specific airfield carried out on that FSTD to be certified by the Aircraft Operator.
-Consequently, it is the Aircraft Operator who is responsible for complying with the regulation and needs to have a process to assess the device and record the training carried out to establish Category C aerodrome competence.
+Where a FSTD is to be used for any training and checking for operations at a Category C airfield an assessment of the FSTD for that specific purpose is required to demonstrate compliance with EU-OPS and allow training into the specific airfield carried out on that FSTD to be certified by the Aircraft Operator.
+Consequently, it is the Aircraft Operator who is responsible for complying with the regulation and it needs to have a process to assess the device and record the training carried out to establish Category C aerodrome competence.

 An Aircraft Operator may define a process as part of the AOC approval based on an independent assessment of the device.
 Such a process would be reviewed and accepted as part of the ongoing CAA oversight of the AOC approval.